Marin County, California Records

 Courthouse History - Marin's first civic center was a converted group of adobe buildings situated in downtown San Rafael.
 A bond issue for a new courthouse was finally passed in 1872, and construction was begun.
 The new, Neoclassical courthouse accommodated all of the county offices for nearly a century.
 By the 1950s, the growth of the county, spurred since 1937 by the construction of the Golden Gate Bridge, required the construction of a new complex.
 The county retained Frank Lloyd Wright to design the Marin County Civic Center, the famed architect's last project.

 The following dates indicates what vital, land, probate, and court records are in Marin county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Some counties encompass land settled in the eighteenth century; their records pre-date county formation.
 Land transactions and vital records recorded in the county are at the county recorder's office.
 The county clerk general has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be in either place, depending on how filed.

 - Marin County Recorder-Clerk has Birth / Death Records from 1868 / 1873, Marriage Records from 1857 and Land Records from 1834.
 The County Recorder-Clerk is s responsible for examination and recording of all documents presented for recording that deal with establishing ownership of land in the County or as required by statute; administers the real property transfer tax law and maintains a permanent record and indexes of all documents for public viewing plus providing certified copies requested by the public; recording of all lawful documents such as deeds, deeds of trust, judgments, liens, affidavits, Uniform Commercial Code Financial Statements, etc; and the filing of Births, Deaths, and Marriages.